mhl/mysociety-cvs/iso/bin/README.txt

-dbbahn-stations-scrape - get list of European rail stations from bahn.de euro-stations-location - use Google Maps to find the location of stations by name dbbahn-timings-scrape - grab HTML pages of route queries for a list of stations
+dbbahn-stations-scrape - get list of European rail stations from bahn.de euro-stations-location - use Google Maps to find the location of stations by name dbbahn-timings-scrape - grab HTML pages of route queries for a list of stations dbbahn-timings-parse - parses HTML pages to get journey durations euro-merge-located-duration - script to merge together the above eurotrain-journeys-to-grid - mercator projection lat/lon map making C code do-euro - script that makes the maps for the European trains

 Not yet used/ready/named properly
 =================================